Phenom272/Phenom272/README.md

 - 👋 Hi, I’m Robert Fegler
 - 👀 I’m interested in ...
 Learning ANYTHING...
-Literally, I have a research problem
+Literally.
+Currently studying for CompTIA Security+
 - 🌱 I’m currently learning ...
-JAVA, PYTHON, the basics
+JavaScript, Python, and SQL.
+Just trying to get my feet wet in this industry.
 - 💞️ I’m looking to collaborate on ...
 Anything that anyone is willing to teach me about!
 - 📫 How to reach me ... email: fegler.robert@gmail.com